 As well as the need to belong to a scheme, The Consumer Rights Act 2015 made it a legal requirement for all letting agents to clearly display which client money protection scheme they belong to.
 Failure to clearly display this can result in a fine of up to £5,000.

-Trading Standards have the enforcement powers to impose fines.
+Trading Standards have the enforcement powers to impose fines on letting agents.

 All Government Authorised CMP Providers are required to provide information relation to client money protecting for the purposes of enforcing the Tenant Fees Act 2019.
 CMP are required to inform the National Trading Standards Estate and Letting Agency Team (NTSELAT) of all agents that have not obtained CMP, have been expelled from the scheme or have cancelled or lapsed their membership.

-CMP are required to provide this information under the MOU in order for the NTSELAT to utilise for the purposes of enforcement action.
+Schemes are required to provide this information in order to assist NTSELAT with enforcement action.